 Emelie Röndahl is an artist weaver and currently undertaking PhD studies in Craft at the Academy of Design and Crafts (HDK) in Gothenburg, Sweden.
 Emelie also earned a MFA in 2012 at HDK, with one exchange semester at Art Academy of Oslo (KHiO), Norway.
 She also studied two years of traditional (Swedish) weaving at two different Folk High Schools, a Scandinavian institution for adult education that functions as a preparatory scheme for higher crafts education.

-"Crying Pixels: a practitioner’s narrative through woven rya - aspects on time in hand made practice", is the current title of her PhD project, which she began in 2016 as a practice-based research in hand-weaving that investigates low resolution pictures in fluffy overgrown pixels woven in a traditional manner with wool-piles on a linen warp.
+"Rya Narratives - Reflections on Time in a Handweaving Practice", is the current title of her PhD project, which she began in 2016 as a practice-based research in hand-weaving that investigates low resolution pictures in fluffy overgrown pixels woven in a traditional manner with wool-piles on a linen warp.
 The project’s written text and rya weaving occupy a personal perspective, structured around interests in the subjects of labour, history and time consuming activity.

 Emelie Röndahl was recently an artist in residence at the Textile Arts Center (TAC) in Brooklyn, New York (2014-2015).